lodsdev/DB-manager/README.md

 This is library for easy manipulation of database in MTA:SA, with a clean syntax and optimized.
 You don't need to worry about using **Queries** several times, this library manipulates a table in **location** to include all data in cache, this allows you not to look for the data directly in the database, but in the cache.

 ## Getting started
+Text about documentation:

+- [Documentation]

 ## Example (using MySQL)

-To get started, first download the file `dbmanager.lua` and put in your resource, you need instantiate the classes in script.
-To example we will create table for users.
+Example of how to use the library, in this example we will create a table for users, and we will perform the following actions:

 ```lua
 -- connect to database (MySQL)